gogs/gogs/README.md

 - Download package from code.google.com only support hg as version control system, probably support git and svn.
 - All errors should have specific title for exactly where were created.
 - Add i18n support for all strings.
-- Add feature for downloading through version control tools, and use checkout to switch to specific revision; this feature only be enabled when users use bundle or snapshot id.
+- Add feature for downloading through version control tools, and use `checkout` to switch to specific revision; this feature only be enabled when users use bundle or snapshot id.
+- When choose which `GOPATH` to install, match with current path first, if it doesn't match any `GOPATH`, then install to the first path in the `GOPATH` variable.